rsvim/rsvim/DEVELOPMENT.md

   > Recommend using [bacon](https://github.com/Canop/bacon) to setup a background lint service, start with `bacon clippy`.

+To debug code, please run with `RUST_LOG=debug ./target/debug/rsvim`.
+It enables all the logs over debugging level, and dumps to the log file in the format `rsvim-YYYYMMDD-HHmmss-SSS.log`.

 ## Documentation

 To write rust docs, please setup with: